12 Fun Outdoor Games For Solving Power Struggles With Kids

 11 Food Fight – cheap supplies like oatmeal, breakfast cereal, canned corn or peas and applesauce are ingredients for an epic food fight that can still easily be cleaned later.
 Not much delights kids more than lobbing foods at adults!

-12 Snowballs – Use play snowballs, or even balled up socks to throw around at each other.
+12 Snowballs – Use indoor snowballs, or even balled up socks to throw around at each other.
 You could even designate bases or bunkers that teams can raid for some extra fun.

 More Play Ideas To Solve Power Struggles